ouyi/dropwizard-demo/README.md

 - Verify data in the database

-        # After stoppig the file2db application, connect to the database using the database connection
+        # After stopping the file2db application (ctrl+c in the `./gradlew run` terminal), connect to the database using the database connection
         # data from build/resources/test/file2db.yml
         java -cp ./build/distributions/file2db/lib/h2-1.4.193.jar org.h2.tools.Shell
         sql> select count(1) from person;